base-org/build-onchain-apps/contracts/README.md

 #### AllowlistNFT

-Contract that allows a user to mint a ERC721A either from a allowlist or from a public mint.
+Contract that allows a user to mint an ERC721A either from a allowlist or from a public mint.
 This is useful for mints where you want to allow specified users to have early access and (optionally) a lower mint price.
 After your defined allowlist window ends, the public mint will begin immediately.
 This contract uses [ERC721A](https://github.com/chiru-labs/ERC721A) as base to allow for more efficient minting of multiple NFTs in a single transaction.

 It also makes use of the following utility libraries for allowlist proof verification: